Table of Contents

 To put it in perspective, consider the massive growth of ecommerce marketplaces.
 A few years ago, the typical seller interested in multichannel retailing would start by listing products on Amazon.
 The company might dabble in some email marketing or paid search ads and perhaps venture over to eBay.

 Similar scenarios have played out across online shopping engines, mobile apps and even social media — all of which have expanded to accommodate consumers’ desires to browse and buy at any time from any device, regardless of what else they may be doing.

 Today’s shoppers expect to get exactly what they want, the moment they want it.

-This means multichannel retailing is no longer a matter of simply making merchandise available for purchase on more than one sales channel.
+This means multichannel retailing is no longer a matter of simply making merchandise available for purchase on more than a single channel.
 To be successful in 2022, ecommerce companies will need to embrace a much broader scope of marketing, selling, and fulfilling activities across multiple platforms.

 For the retailer, this process might involve looking past local inventory ads to embrace Amazon Advertising and Google Shopping.
 For the manufacturer, it could mean branching out beyond first-party selling on Amazon to open third-party seller accounts on eBay, Walmart Marketplace, and other key marketplaces.

 There are dozens of different ways multichannel retailing can play out, but the implications are always the same.
 Meeting today’s empowered consumers on their ever-evolving paths to purchase means putting products in more places of prominence.
 It means choosing the mediums and methods that most meet their needs and offering depth and breadth to the channels you choose.